ThomasByr/RL-CartPole/README.md

 python .\main.py
 ```

 If the model is not trained, the program will launch a training session.
-Otherwise (if there is a model to load in the [models folder](models/)), the weights of the previously trained model will be loaded and a gif image will be created.
+Otherwise (if there is a model to load in the [models folder](models/)), the weights of the previously trained model will be loaded.
+Then, either a gif image will be created or interractive mode will be entered depending on commented features.

 To force the training, please type the following and the re-run the script :